mcyhsu/ADUserAccountTools/README.md

 ## Results
 ![Accounts in ADUC](https://github.com/mcyhsu/ADUserAccountTools/blob/master/Assets/new-bulkaduser_accounts-in-AD.JPG?raw=true)

-The accounts were created in the correct OU (Only the user objects in the Sales OU shown).
+The accounts were created in the correct OU (Only the user objects in the Operations OU shown).

 ![Account properties filled in](https://github.com/mcyhsu/ADUserAccountTools/blob/master/Assets/new-bulkaduser_account-properties.JPG?raw=true)

-The accounts also have the information provided by the CSV filled in (don't worry, they are all fake).
+The accounts also have the information provided by the CSV filled in (don't worry, they are all fake for this demonstration).

-## Failure States
+## Failure States :collision:
 What happens if something goes wrong?
 Here are the most common errors.

 ### The account(s) failed to be created for some reason